 We spend our money more online, and this form of trading is a big change for the retail industry and business in general.
 Internet shopping and e-commerce transfer of funds and receipt of products and services are incredibly easy.
 With the good comes bad, however, we are still concerned that e-commerce sites and online stores are safe to use and that our information is accurate, protected from identity theft and hackers on the Internet.

 #1.
 SSL Certificates

 SSL Certificate for the “Secure Socket Layer” certificate.
 The standardized form of this technological tool encrypts the information through a browser, and in turn, through a website server.
 This improves data integrity and protects all the details of the transaction.
-Because of its encoding or encryption SSL secure transfer of all data transmitted between the client and the online store.
+Because of its encoding or encryption, SSL secures the transfer of all data transmitted between the client and the online store.
 Security is verified by the lock on the page or image index at the end of your browser and can be identified when the URL changes to HTTPS.
-Premium SSL certificates also shed light on the green address bar of your browser when the primary visual cue to go clear on the site.
+Premium SSL certificates also shed light on the green address bar of your browser when the primary visual cue is to go clear on the site.

 #2.
 Use a Credit Card Compared to a Debit Card